kasparpalgi/merit-activa-nodejs/README.md

 Code gets from `getoffers` API endpoint all the price offers.
 Parse the results and for each offer, extract the "CustomerId".
 For each "CustomerId", call the `getcustomers` endpoint to get the "Address", "Email", "PhoneNo" and some other customer info to the the offer object in the parsed results.

+Below are commented out items fetching by the part of the product description and below fetching a specific customer based on the ID.

 * Merit Activa API: https://api.merit.ee/connecting-robots/reference-manual/
 * `getoffers` API endpoint: https://api.merit.ee/connecting-robots/reference-manual/sales-offers/get-list-of-sales-offers/
 * `getcustomers` API endpoint: https://api.merit.ee/connecting-robots/reference-manual/customers/get-customer-list/